AutoResearch/sweetbean/docs/index.md

 In recent years, crowd-sourced online experiments have gained immense popularity across behavioral sciences like cognitive psychology, social psychology, and behavioral economics.
 These experiments offer several advantages, such as:

-- Faster Data Collection: Gather large datasets in a fraction of the time required for lab-based studies.
+- Faster data collection: gather large datasets in a fraction of the time required for in-person studies at the lab.
-- Increased Accessibility: Access participants from diverse populations globally.
+- Increased accessibility: access participants from diverse populations globally.

 Despite these benefits, the process of designing and implementing online experiments remains time-consuming and error-prone.
-Existing tools like [jsPsych](https://www.jspsych.org/latest/) have made strides in simplifying this process, but there's still a need for a more intuitive solution.
+Existing tools like [jsPsych](https://www.jspsych.org/latest/) have made strides in simplifying this process, but there's still a need for a more intuitive solution, in particular for researchers who don't have a background in programming in Java Script.
 We address this need with SweetBean.

-- Declarative Language: Easily specify the structure and flow of experiments, even with minimal programming experience.
+- Declarative language in Python: easily specify the structure and flow of experiments, even with minimal programming experience.
-- Synthetic Participant Support: Seamlessly integrate AI models for pilot studies, generating synthetic data to test hypotheses or fine-tune models.
+- Synthetic participant support: Integrate [large-language models as synthetic participants](https://www.sciencedirect.com/science/article/pii/S1364661323000980) for pilot studies, generating synthetic data to test hypotheses or fine-tune models.

 ## Overview